flolovebit/backbone-query-string/readme.md

 #Backbone Query-String
-A extension of Backbone.Router that defines a new sub class.
+A Backbone.Router extension that defines a new sub-class/constuctor-function.
 It will supply a query-string params object in route callbacks.
+The query-string is provided in the following format: `#/url/?query=1&string=hi`

-Current Version: 0.5.0
+Current Version: `0.5.0`
+Tested with Backbone: `1.0 >=`

 #install